 We are a clinical-stage biopharmaceutical company focused on the development and commercialization of innovative therapies for the treatment of liver and cardio-metabolic diseases.
-Our lead product candidate, BIO89-100, a specifically engineered glycoPEGylated analog of FGF21, is currently being developed for the treatment of NASH and for the treatment of SHTG.
-NASH is a severe form of NAFLD, characterized by inflammation and fibrosis in the liver that can progress to cirrhosis, liver failure, HCC and death.
+Our lead product candidate, pegozafermin (previously BIO89-100), a specifically engineered glycoPEGylated analog of fibroblast growth factor 21 ("FGF21"), is currently being developed for the treatment of nonalcoholic steatohepatitis ("NASH") and for the treatment of severe hypertriglyceridemia ("SHTG").
+NASH is a severe form of nonalcoholic fatty liver disease ("NAFLD"), characterized by inflammation and fibrosis in the liver that can progress to cirrhosis, liver failure, hepatocellular carcinoma ("HCC") and death.
 There are currently no approved products for the treatment of NASH.
-In September 2020, we announced positive topline data from the Phase 1b/2a trial of BIO89-100 in NASH.
-We plan to initiate a Phase 2b trial in NASH patients in the first half of 2021.
-In December 2020, we initiated a paired-biopsy open-label cohort as part of the Phase 1b/2a trial in NASH patients assessing histology endpoints with topline data anticipated by the end of 2021.
-SHTG is a condition identified by severely elevated levels of triglycerides (greater than or equal to 500 mg/dL), which is associated with an increased risk of NASH, cardiovascular events and acute pancreatitis.
-We initiated our Phase 2 trial (ENTRIGUE) in SHTG patients in the third quarter of 2020 and expect to report topline data in the second half of 2021.
+In January 2022, we announced positive topline results from an expansion cohort (cohort 7) of the Phase 1b/2a trial of pegozafermin in NASH after announcing positive topline data from cohorts 1 through 6 in September 2020.
+We also initiated a Phase 2b trial (ENLIVEN) evaluating pegozafermin in fibrosis stage 2 or 3 NASH patients in June 2021.
+Patients will receive weekly doses or a every two-week dose of pegozafermin or placebo for 24 weeks followed by a blinded extension phase of an additional 24 weeks for a total treatment period of 48 weeks.
+We are making good progress in ENLIVEN and expect to report topline data from this trial in the first half of 2023.
+Based on learnings from our recent cohort, developments in the field, and feedback from our steering committee, we are working on steps to optimize the ENLIVEN trial.
+In 2021, we completed a pharmacokinetic study of pegozafermin in NASH patients with compensated cirrhosis (fibrosis stage F4) demonstrating that pegozafermin 30 mg has similar single-dose pharmacokinetics and pharmacodynamics in F4 as it does in non-cirrhotic NASH.
+We are currently evaluating the potential opportunity for pegozafermin in these fibrosis stage F4 patients.
+SHTG is a condition identified by severely elevated levels of triglycerides (≥500 mg/dL), which is associated with an increased risk of NASH, cardiovascular events and acute pancreatitis.
+We initiated our Phase 2 trial (ENTRIGUE) in SHTG patients in the third quarter of 2020 and expect to report topline data in the second quarter of 2022.
+We closed enrollment in this trial in February 2022 with 85 patients enrolled.

-We commenced operations in 2018 and have devoted substantially all of our resources to raising capital, acquiring our initial product candidate, identifying and developing BIO89-100, licensing certain related technology, conducting research and development activities (including preclinical studies and clinical trials) and providing general and administrative support for these operations.
-Prior to our initial public offering ("IPO"), we had funded our operations primarily from the issuance and sale of capital stock.
-In November 2019, we completed our IPO pursuant to which we issued 6,100,390 shares of our common stock at a price of \$16.00 per share.
-We received net proceeds of \$87.7 million from the IPO.
+We commenced operations in 2018 and have devoted substantially all of our resources to raising capital, acquiring our initial product candidate, identifying and developing pegozafermin, licensing certain related technology, conducting research and development activities (including preclinical studies and clinical trials) and providing general and administrative support for these operations.